ExtensityAI/symbolicai/README.md

 * Self-evolving and self-healing API
 * Integrate our neuro-symbolic framework with Reinforcement Learning

-We believe that LLMs as neuro-symbolic computation engines enable us a new class of applications, with tools and API that can self-analyze and self-heal.
+We believe that LLMs as neuro-symbolic computation engines enable us a new class of applications, with tools and APIs that can self-analyze and self-heal.
 We are excited to see what the future brings and are looking forward to your feedback and contributions.

 ## Conclusion